-Three experiences with death and illness in her family during a ten-month period motivated her to launch Soaringwords, a not-for-profit organization devoted to inspiring children, families, adults, seniors, and health care professionals to take active roles in self-healing
+Three experiences with death and illness in her family during a ten-month period motivated her to launch Soaringwords, a not-for-profit organization devoted to inspiring people to take active roles in self-healing

-Since 2000, Lisa has shared Soaringwords’ SOARING into Strength Positive Health Initiatives with more than 500,000 people who have experienced greater physical, emotional, and mental well-being as a result of participating in Soaringwords’ programs.
+Since 2000, Lisa has shared Soaringwords’ SOARING Into Positive Wellbeing Initiative with more than 500,000 people who have experienced greater physical, emotional, and mental wellbeing as a result of participating in Soaringwords’ programs.

 Opening session, European Conference on Positive Psychology 2022